swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 your changes.

 At this point, you're fully set up to work in a best-practice, version-control work flow.
-I always work in branches to make sure I don't mess anything up on my master branch, which is another best practice.
-This stuff isn't intuitive when you're first starting out, though, so just play around and get used to the general work flow for now.
+Experience shows that its best to work in branches to make sure the master branch stays up-to-date with your server's (upstream's) master branch.
+This stuff may not be intuitive when you're first starting out, though, so just play around and get used to the general work flow for now.
 You'll get better at it over time.

 #### Aside: Latex and the Limits of the Version Control Workflow